 Regarding the preconfigured "TAI timetable" per RAN node, the current mechanism supposes that RAN updates the broadcast TAC in real-time according to the ephemeris and confirms the broadcast TAI list is associated with the geographical area covered by the satellite beam.
 When RAN updates the TAI list, RAN will inform AMF of the updates.
 Even though the interactions between RAN and AMF are very frequent, in the context of R17/R18, the cost of interactions is limited because the interactions are via ground link (e.g. fibre, cable, etc.).
 However, in R19, such interactions will be over feeder link, whose bandwidth is scarce.
 Besides, the ephemeris data can be updated also very frequently in R17/R18.
 Therefore, a mechanism is needed to reduce the frequent interactions by:

 - Quantifying the broadcasting TAI list refreshing cycle to reduce the frequency of interactions.
 As shown in Figure 6.4.1-1, e.g. at T1, RAN broadcasts TAI 1-12, at T1+δ, RAN broadcasts TAI 3-13, at T2, RAN broadcasts TAI 6-18 and etc. RAN only updates the TAI list at the quantified time point.
+The period for updating the Supported TA List may be pre-configured (e.g. up to the operator's policy) or up to the implementation

 - Integrating valid period in the mapping relationship between RAN ID and supporting TAI list.
-Such mapping relationship can also be stored at AMF by pre-configuration/RAN provision, as RAN orbiting has a predictable trajectory, such mapping relationship information can be reused/valid regularly.By preconfiguring such per RAN node TAI timetable, AMF can also stop interactions with a RAN node that is not valid.
+Such mapping relationship can also be stored at AMF by pre-configuration/RAN provision, as RAN orbiting has a predictable trajectory, such mapping relationship information can be reused/valid regularly.
+The AMF/MME can calculate the TA(s) that the RAN node can serve based on ephemeris information and can update the TAC based on the reported TA list by the RAN node.
+In this case, the RAN nodes may not notify the AMF/MME of the supported TA List.

-In conclusion, this solution proposes efficient ways to enhance paging when RAN is onboard and offers a more efficient context management approach at AMF by capturing the regularity of connections and regularity of context validations.
+By preconfiguring such per RAN node TAI timetable, AMF/MME can also stop interactions with a RAN node that is not valid, e.g. stop sending paging requests via a RAN node that is not available.

+In conclusion, this solution proposes enhancements to reduce the messages exchanged for TAI/CGI reports over the N2/S1-AP interface.

 6.4.2 Procedures

-6.4.2.1 Procedures of gNB connect to the same AMF via the same gateway

-Figure 6.4.2-1: Procedures of efficient RAN context management on AMF
+It is proposed that AMF/MME and RAN both are pre-configured with the mapping relationship among Global RAN Node ID, supported TA list, and valid period.
+In contrast to the existing mechanism outlined in TS38.413 [12] and TS36.413 [14], the novel addition is the inclusion of the "valid period" parameter to the TA list.
+Leveraging this timeframe information, the AMF/MME can assess the RAN node's availability, especially in scenarios involving RAN orbiting with a satellite, and cease interactions when the RAN node falls outside the valid period.

+To enhance the accuracy of the TAI timetable, RAN and AMF/MME may employ existing NG/S1 interface management mechanisms to update the TAI timetable, as illustrated in clauses 6.4.2.1, 6.4.2.2, and 6.4.2.3.

+6.4.2.1 TA management during the NG setup procedure

+Figure 6.4.2.1-1: TA management during the NG setup procedure